 Western Kentucky University is a center of learning dedicated to creative scholarship and pursuit of excellence in higher education.
 The University recognizes that creative inquiry frequently requires specialized materials and/or securing novel forms of assistance.
-To aid in these efforts, GSR has provided limited monetary assistance.
+To aid in these efforts, the Graduate School has provided limited monetary assistance.

 Please read the guidelines section to learn about how to apply for a research grant.
 The calendar section contains important information regarding application deadlines and meeting dates.
 Included below are required forms and informational documents pertaining to the grant process.